himoose/user-docs/docs/features/key-points.md

 - Try manual paste if extraction missed key sections
 - Regenerate — click input field and **Generate Key Points** again
 - Edit manually using the rich text editor
-- Check that article has clear structure (not just navigation/boilerplate)
+- Check that article has clear structure

 ---